This post may contain affiliate links. Read our disclosure policy here.

 Not only are these homemade wheat thins much easier to make than I assumed, but they’re also cheaper and healthier.
-This makes a great school lunch box idea that requires few ingredients and tastes like the real thing even better!
+It requires few ingredients and tastes like the real thing even better!

 How to Make Wheat Thins

-Roll up those sleeves, and let’s make these homemade crackers!
+Roll up those sleeves, and let’s make these homemade wheat thins!
+Here’s what you need to know about the steps:

 - Prepare

-Preheat oven to 400F and line 2 baking sheets with parchment paper or a silicone mat. - Combine the Dry Ingredients
+Preheat oven and line 2 baking sheets with parchment paper or a silicone mat. - Make the dough

-Split the dough in half.
-On a floured surface or roll out half the dough into 1/16th inch thickness.
-Using a pizza cutter or knife, cut the dough into squares or your shape of choice.
-Place the squares onto the lined baking sheets. - Bake Until Crispy
+Roll out half the dough into 1/16th inch thickness.
+Using a pizza cutter or knife, cut the dough into squares or your shape of choice. - Bake

-Bake for 8-10 minutes, rotating the pans halfway through to ensure even baking.
-Remove from the oven and allow to cool down completely before storing in an airtight container.
+Bake for 8-10 minutes, rotating the pans halfway through for even baking.
+Allow to cool down completely before storing.

 Want to enjoy these same yummy crackers but gluten-free?
 I also have a great recipe for gluten-free crackers that beats the boxed version any day.